dfki-ric/pytransform3d/doc/source/transformation_over_time.rst

 you should consider interpolating between samples.

 We can visualize the problem in the figure below.
-The tranformation graph with 3 coordinate systems: world, A, B is visualized over time.
+The tranformation graph with 3 coordinate systems: W (world), A, B is visualized over time.
 Each circle represents a sample (measurement) holding the transformation from the parent to the child frame.

-Let's assume we want inspect the situation at the timestep tq (q=query).
+Let's assume we want inspect the situation at the timestep tq (q=query). further we want to transform points in B to points in A. As shown in the previous example :class:`~pytransform3d.transform_manager.TransformManager` is helpful to deal with transformation graphs.

-In order to use the :class:`~pytransform3d.transform_manager.TransformManager` to traverse the graph, we have to interpolate the transformation between the A and B frame.
+However, prior to creating the manager, we have to interpolate the transformation streams at a timestep of interest.
+This is visualized with small circles filled with color of the according transformation direction.

 .. figure:: _static/tf-trafo-over-time.png
     :width: 60%
     :align: center

-Various approaches exist:

-- linear transformation of the translation and SLERP interpolation of the quaternion
-- Screw linear interpolation (ScLERP) for dual quaternions.
+In this example, the screw linear interpolation (ScLERP) will be used (refer to :func:`~pytransform3d.transformations.pq_from_dual_quaternion`).
 Note that a dual quaternion holds both the translation and rotation info.

 .. literalinclude:: ../../examples/plots/plot_interpolation_for_transform_manager.py
    :language: python